Chronic Pain Management: A Healthcare Professional's Guide

 NSAIDs, such as ibuprofen or naproxen, are effective anti-inflammatory pain relievers available OTC and at a low cost.
 However, concerns exists with side effects such as dyspepsia/GI bleeds, cardiovascular risks, and kidney impairment.
 The elderly may be at highest risk.
 In patients with heart risks, an FDA panel has determined that naproxen has no advantage over other NSAIDs.

-NSAIDs can also interfere with the cardioprotective effect of low-dose aspirin by competitive inhibition of platelet cyclo-oxygenase, according to research.
+NSAIDs can also interfere with the cardioprotective effect of low-dose aspirin by competitive inhibition of platelet cyclo-oxygenase, according to drug interaction research.
 Patients receiving low-dose aspirin for cardioprotection should avoid the regular use of ibuprofen and other NSAIDs.
-Occasional use of up to 400 mg ibuprofen is acceptable with immediate-release, low-dose aspirin; however, ibuprofen should not be given within 8 hours before or 30 minutes after the aspirin dose.
+Occasional use of up to 400 mg ibuprofen is acceptable with immediate-release, low-dose aspirin; however, ibuprofen should not be taken within 8 hours before or 30 minutes after the aspirin dose.

 Several guidelines, including the Beers Criteria, recommend that oral use of NSAIDs in the elderly should be avoided when possible due to possible GI toxicity.
 Topical NSAIDs are available for specific osteoarthritis (OA) joint pain and might be a reasonable option in these patients.
 Topical diclofenac (Pennsaid, Flector Patch, Voltaren Gel) is available commercially.